 What this actually means

 I don’t think “anyone can build anything now” — that’s the hype version and it’s not quite right.
 You still need to understand enough to make good decisions.
-When Claude suggested I let users supply their own API key to reduce hosting costs, I pushed back — that’s friction that kills consumer products.
+When Claude suggested letting users supply their own API key to reduce hosting costs, I pushed back — that’s friction that kills consumer products.
 When it wanted to add account creation early, I said no — test demand first, add accounts when users are asking for them.
 Those calls matter.

-But the gap between idea and shipped product has collapsed in a way I genuinely did not see coming.
+The gap between idea and shipped product has collapsed in a way I genuinely did not see coming.
 The bottleneck used to be technical execution.
 Now it’s clarity of thought.
 Can you articulate what you want?
 Can you give useful feedback?
 Do you know what good looks like?

 If yes — and especially if you’ve ever run a product before, even badly — you can build things now.